Wider Europe

 About

-To remain relevant in the region, the European Union needs a coherent and consistent strategy to promote its interests and values together with the political will to follow this through.
+To be an effective actor in the region, the EU needs a coherent and consistent strategy to respond to these challenges and defend its interests and values.
 ECFR’s Wider Europe programme was launched in 2007 with the aim of fostering this process.